We all want to spoil the ones we love at Christmas, but how often have you bought a gift just for the sake of it?

 At the risk of sounding like Scrooge, the most sustainable Christmas gift will always be the one you didn’t buy.
 However, there are still plenty of ways you can give something unique and meaningful while also showing the planet you care.

 This Christmas buying smarter and wasting less will save you money and reduce excess. #ChristmasTrimmings

 Second-hand is second to none

-If your nearest store has temporarily closed, they may be offering a click and collect service – best to check with them directly.
+They may also be offering a click and collect service – best to check with them directly.